-Thanks to the newly-launched U.S. Civil Rights Trail, travelers have connected access to more than 100 locations in 14 states that played a significant role in the Civil Rights Movement during the 1950s and 1960s.
-Tennessee has 10 stops along the trail that tell the stories of the brave men and women who brought words to action through peaceful protests and legal actions to secure their American civil rights.
+Thanks to the U.S. Civil Rights Trail, travelers have connected access to more than 100 locations in 14 states that played a significant role in the Civil Rights Movement during the 1950s and 1960s.
+Tennessee has 14 stops along the trail that tell the stories of the brave men and women who brought words to action through peaceful protests and legal actions to secure their American civil rights.
 You can follow their footsteps through Memphis, to Nashville and end in the quiet but historically significant town of Clinton in East Tennessee to hear the stories of foot soldiers and learn the history of Tennessee’s role in the Civil Rights Movement.
 Download the brochure or get the digital passport below:

-This is the place Dr. Martin Luther King Jr. delivered his prophetic “Mountaintop” speech on the eve of his assassination – April 3, 1968 at the Mason Temple Church of God in Christ.
+Dr. Martin Luther King Jr. delivered his prophetic “Mountaintop” speech on the eve of his assassination – April 3, 1968 at the Mason Temple Church of God in Christ.
 On that night, 3,000 people demanded to hear Dr. King as he came to Memphis to support the 1,300 striking sanitation workers who met regularly at this church.
 Unfair working conditions and poor pay led to the strike and the response of a court injunction that banned further protests.
 King hoped their march would overturn that court order.
 To inspire the people, Dr. King famously said, “...And I’ve seen the promised land.
 I may not get there with you.
 But I want you to know tonight, that we, as a people will get to the promised land.”

 See artifacts and learn the history of the Civil Rights Movement and human rights movements worldwide at the National Civil Rights Museum.
 The Museum has memorialized the balcony of the Lorraine Motel, where Dr. King lost his life, and also preserved Room 306 where Dr. King stayed the night before his assassination.
 History dating from 1619 to 2000 is shared through videos, text, images, and multimedia elements.
 The Museum is open every day except Tuesdays.